Elephanatics was formed in May 2013. We are an elephant advocacy organization residing in Vancouver, British Columbia, Canada!

 Our mission is to assist global elephant conservation efforts by educating Canadians about issues of ivory poaching, habitat loss, and the continued exploitation of elephants by humans, and to connect Canadians directly with elephant conservation partners in Africa and Asia.

 As an organization, we strive to educate people through various mediums of outreach.
-For the past four years we have hosted the Global March for Elephants and Rhinos
+For the past four years we hosted the annual Global March for Elephants and Rhinos

 We feel it is important to align ourselves with other organizations that hold the same philosophies and values as we do.
 In order to ascertain the best possible recipient for our fundraising initiatives, we have determined our core values by the three pillars of advocacy we stand for – Conservation / Education / Action.
 We wish to support and maintain relationships that share our beliefs.